-Sea Test Base: underwater observatory is now using So you Start servers
+Sea Test Base: the connected underwater observatory is now built on So you Start servers

 Making the Brittany seabeds available on the internet is the challenge that Sea Test Base has risen to.
-This connected maritime platform project - set up by engineering students of ISEN Brest - was originally deployed on Kimsufi servers before being migrated to So you Start machines for the value for money and performance.
+This connected maritime platform project - set up by engineering students of ISEN Brest - was originally deployed on Kimsufi servers before being migrated to So you Start machines because of the price-performance ratio involved.

 On their agenda for upgrade: migration to a more powerful server to enrich the features available to users of the underwater test platform.